faithy80/ucfd-project/README.md

 I'd like to thank
 * Mentor Matt Rudge for the Whiskey Drop and Resume website tutorials,
 * Mentor Brian O'Grady for the User Experience Design tutorials,
-* Mentor Brian Macharia for guiding me through this project,
+* Mentor Brian Macharia for guiding me through this project and for testing the website on Safari,
 * Haley Schafer for the README.md example from her [ucfd-project](https://github.com/Code-Institute-Solutions/StudentExampleProjectGradeFive),
 * [Google Maps](https://maps.google.ie) for the map in the footer.